brinnaebent/RforEngineers/README.md

 Watch Week 4- Introduction to Project Video

-Create Project in GitHub/RforEngineers
+Create Repository in GitHub and Submit Link as an Issue, assign Issue to @brinnaebent

-Upload Project to RforEngineers
+Upload Project to Repository

-Evaluate other projects using Issues
+Evaluate other Projects using Issues

 Resources
 =========